All Products

 The output indicates that the gateway is in the Listening state.
 This means that the multi-cluster gateway is created and running.
 The gateway listens on Ingresses whose IngressClasses are mse.

-A gateway created from an MseIngressConfig goes through the following states: Pending, Running, and Listening.
+The status of a gateway created from an MseIngressConfig changes in the following order: Pending, Running, and Listening.
 State description:

 • Pending: The cloud-native gateway is being created.
-It requires about 3 minutes to create the gateway.
+This process may take about 3 minutes.

 • Running: The cloud-native gateway is created and running.